Disclosure

 How can you spoof your MAC

-On every OS there is a way to fake or change your real MAC address, or even create a temporary one that is rotating all the time.
-Here’s how to spoof your MAC on every platform:
+Every operating system has a way to fake or change your MAC address.
+You can even create a new one that keeps changing.
+Here’s how to do it on different platforms:

 How to spoof your MAC address on Windows 10